Itchy & Scratchy Land: Production

 "Itchy & Scratchy Land", written by the entire writing team but credited to John Swartzwelder, was a very difficult episode to produce.
 It involved creating an entirely new environment, which meant large amounts of writing and all new sets.
 At the time that the episode was produced, new, more stringent censorship laws had been put in place.
 As a result, the Fox network tried to stop the writers from including Itchy & Scratchy cartoons in episodes.
 In response, the writers created this episode, which they decided would be as violent as possible.
 The network threatened that if the episode was produced, they would cut the Itchy & Scratchy parts out themselves, but relented when showrunner David Mirkin threatened to tell the media.
 The writers nevertheless promised to try not to overdo the violence.

 Although the episode was quite difficult to animate, "Itchy & Scratchy Land" was "a dream come true" for the animators, as they enjoyed animating scenes filled with violence.

 Cultural references

+The opening "Itchy & Scratchy" cartoon is "Last Traction Hero", a reference to Last Action Hero (1993) and features the "Anvil Chorus" from Verdi's Il Trovatore.